angelara/ev-energy-demand-manager/README.md

-You can deploy this codebase on a raspberry-pi and buy one of the smart-plugs available in your local hardware-store.
+You can deploy this codebase on a Raspberry Pi.
+It works with the [Rasperry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero-w/), which is the less expensive version, up to the latest one.
+The next task is to get one of the smart-plugs available in your local hardware-store.
 We used a [TP-link tapo p110](https://www.bunnings.com.au/tp-link-tapo-p110-mini-energy-monitoring-smart-plug_p0367692), available in Bunnings.

-You will need to change your retailer to Amber Electric to be able to use their API and be exposed to the electricity wholesale market price.
-Once you are set up as a costumer, you must create an [API Token](https://app.amber.com.au/developers/).
+Finally, perhaps most importantly, you will need to change your retailer to Amber Electric to be able to use their API and be exposed to the electricity wholesale market price.
+Once you are set up as a customer, you must create an [API Token](https://app.amber.com.au/developers/).

 # Setup